filecoin-project/filecoin-docs/docs/how-to/mining.md

 In Filecoin, miners earn two different types of rewards for their efforts: storage fees and block rewards.

 **Storage fees** are the fees paid regularly by clients after a deal has been reached, in exchange for storing data.
-These fees are automatically deposited into a miner's associated withdrawal wallet as they continue to perform their duties over time, and are briefly locked upon being received <-- until certain confirmation count or? -->
+These fees are automatically deposited into a miner's associated withdrawal wallet as they continue to perform their duties over time, and are briefly locked upon being received.

 **Block rewards** are large sums that are given to the miner credited for a new block.
 Unlike storage fees, these rewards do not come from an associated client; rather, the network "prints" new FIL as both an inflationary measure and an incentive to miners advancing the chain.
 All active miners on the network have a chance at recieving a block reward, their chance at such being directly proportional to the amount of storage space currently being contributed to the network.

-<-- checking rewards -->

-<-- withdraw instructions -->

 ## Uptime, slashing and penalties
-<-- intro and links to slashing resources -->

 "Slashing" is a feature present in most blockchain protocols, and is used to penalise miners that either fail to provide reliable uptime or act maliciously against the network.